manifold-systems/manifold/docs/docs.md

 # Benefits

 Manifold's core technology is a dramatic departure from conventional Java tooling.
-There are no code generation steps in the build, no extra .class files or .java targets to manage, no annotation processors, and no extra class loaders to engage at runtime.
+There are no code generation steps in the build, no extra build target files to manage, no annotation processors, and no extra class loaders to engage at runtime.

 Benefits of this approach include:

 *   **Zero turnaround** -- direct, type-safe access to structured data
 *   **Lightweight** -- requires no special compilers, annotation processors, or runtime agents
-*   **Efficient, dynamic** -- Manifold only produces types as they are needed
+*   **Efficient** -- Manifold only produces types as they are needed
 *   **Simple, open API** -- use the Manifold API to build your own components and extensions
-*   **No code generation build step** -- integrates directly with the Java compiler, incremental
+*   **No code generation build step** -- integrates directly with the Java compiler
+*   **Incremental** -- only builds types that have changed
 *   **[IntelliJ IDEA](https://www.jetbrains.com/idea/download)** support -- all manifold types and extensions work with IntelliJ

-Additionally, Manifold is just a dependency you can drop into your existing project -- you can begin using it incrementally without having to rewrite classes or conform to a new way of doing things.
+Manifold is just a dependency you can drop into your existing project -- you can begin using it incrementally without having to rewrite classes or conform to a new way of doing things.

 # IDE Support